ubiome-opensource/microbiome-tools/README.md

 Please add your tools here, and edit this file to keep a directory of scripts, programs, templates, or anything else you find useful for manipulating or analyzing uBiome information.

+**[ubiomeCompare.py: simple scripts in Python](./docs/compareSamplesPython.md)** If you have a Mac, this is the easiest script to run.
+You won't need to install anything new besides the script.
+Just follow the instructions.

 **[RuBiome: simple scripts in R](./docs/RuBiomeTools.md)**